 AP automation can help improve supplier relationships

-Clear communication, managed expectations, personalized attention, interdependence, promptness… Smoothing navigating all of these is key to SRM success.
-However, a manual Accounts Payable (AP) process can just as easily jeopardize all the work.
-Simply by having multiple touchpoints and time delays a manual process increases the likelihood of issues arising and the occurrence of a revolving payment catch-up game.
-Implementing an automation solution will help to settle accounts quickly and may just be the missing factor that improves your supplier relationship.
+Clear communication, managed expectations, personalised attention, interdependence, promptness… Smoothly navigating all of these is key to SRM success.
+However, a manual Accounts Payable (AP) process can easily jeopardise all that hard work.
+Simply by having multiple touchpoints and time delays, a manual process increases the likelihood of issues arising and the occurrence of a revolving payment catch-up game.
+Implementing an automation solution will help to settle accounts quickly and may just be the missing factor that improves your supplier relationships.

-Accounts Payable Automation gives you full control and transparency over your procurement process at anytime from anywhere.
-With just a few clicks all documents and communications related to a particular supplier process become available and there is minimal to no chance of an invoice becoming lost.
+Accounts Payable automation gives you full control and transparency over your procurement process at anytime from anywhere.
+With just a few clicks all documents and communications related to a particular supplier process can be accessed and there is minimal to no chance of an invoice becoming lost.
 An additional benefit is the elimination of both fraud and risk.
-An intelligent automated system is quickly able to extract, check, and reroute as needed and provide a security check that may otherwise be lacking.
+An intelligent automated system is quickly able to extract, check and reroute as needed and provide a security check that may otherwise be lacking.

-In conclusion, although all of the above may seem like a great deal of work, in reality these tips can be one of the best and easiest strategic low-cost business decisions that your organization can make.
-Improving your supplier relationship and use of even a basic SRM system will optimize your supply chain, strengthen your relationship, and the business value well repaid in both the short- and the long-term.
+In conclusion, although all of the above may seem like a great deal of work, in reality integrating these tips can be one of the best and easiest strategic low-cost business decisions that your organisation can make.
+Improving your supplier relationships and the use of even a basic SRM system will optimise your supply chain and strengthen your relationship, with the business value being repaid in both the short- and the long-term.